Brett Morris: 2017

-In round 4, against the Manly-Warringah Sea Eagles, Morris played in his 200th NRL career match in Canterbury's 36–0 loss at Brookvale Oval.
+In round 4, against Manly, Morris played in his 200th NRL career match in Canterbury's 36–0 loss at Brookvale Oval.
 On 18 July Morris announced his retirement from representative rugby league.
 He had played 15 origins for NSW and had an "incredible record" of 23 tries in his 18 matches for Australia.
 He said, "I'm so proud to have been able to represent my state and my family in the toughest arena of all and have now made the decision to retire from rep football".

 2018

 In 2018, Morris signed a contract to join the Sydney Roosters for the 2019 NRL season.

 2019

 Morris scored a hat-trick on his Roosters debut in the World Club Challenge victory over Wigan on 17 February.

-In Round 2 against Manly-Warringah, Morris scored a try for the Roosters in their 26–18 victory at Brookvale Oval but was later taken from the field with a knee injury after the turf gave way underneath him.
+In round 2 against Manly-Warringah, Morris scored a try for the Roosters in their 26–18 victory at Brookvale Oval but was later taken from the field with a knee injury after the turf gave way underneath him.

 After the game had finished, Morris was asked by reporters if he was angry at the state of the field following his latest injury.
-Morris replied "I’d be lying if I said I wasn’t, to be honest, "If it was the first time it happened to me I could brush it off, but it’s the second time I’ve been to Brookvale and my knee has dug in and I’ve had an injury as a result.
+Morris replied "I'd be lying if I said I wasn't, to be honest, "If it was the first time it happened to me I could brush it off, but it's the second time I've been to Brookvale and my knee has dug in and I've had an injury as a result.
 As a player you work so hard to get out there, and to have this happen as a result of the ground is frustrating.
-Don’t get me wrong, I love being able to play at suburban grounds.
-I’m a country boy and any time that happens I love that stuff.
-But it’s frustrating that this has happened as a result of the surface".
+Don't get me wrong, I love being able to play at suburban grounds.
+I'm a country boy and any time that happens I love that stuff.
+But it's frustrating that this has happened as a result of the surface".

 Morris was subsequently ruled out for 2–3 weeks with a medial collateral ligament (MCL) tear in his left knee.

 In round 19, Morris scored a try against his former club Canterbury-Bankstown in a 20–12 victory at ANZ Stadium.

 In Round 20 against the Gold Coast, Morris scored a Hat-Trick as the Sydney Roosters won the match 58–6 at the Sydney Cricket Ground.

 On 21 August, Morris was voted as one of the best players of the decade in the NRL team of the decade announcement which spanned from the 2010 to 2019 seasons.
 Premiership-winning coaches Phil Gould, Craig Bellamy, Trent Robinson and Ricky Stuart were also part of the panel along with Hall of Famers Peter Sterling, Darren Lockyer, Danny Buderus and Laurie Daley.

 Morris played on the wing in the club's 2019 NRL Grand Final victory over Canberra at ANZ Stadium.
 Morris made a total of 15 appearances and scored 7 tries in the 2019 NRL season.